AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/midi-dmx-or-audio-triggering.md

 DMX inputs are connected to one of the DMX output connectors using a DMX male to male gender changer cable.
 (This is a simple plug to plug cable with all pins wired straight through, i.e. 1-1, 2-2 and 3-3).
-Titan Mobile may require an update of the USB Expert software to enable this function, this can be downloaded from the Avolites website.

-GPIO uses a contact closure for trigger which is connected using a dedicated jack socket, currently only on the Arena console.
+GPIO uses a contact closure for trigger which is connected using a dedicated jack socket, currently only on the Arena, Tiger Touch II and Sapphire Touch consoles.
+The TNP can optionally have a GPIO input fitted, contact Avolites.

 Most console hardware has a standard 5-pin MIDI connector, also USB-MIDI devices supporting the DirectX MIDI driver may be used on all consoles except T1.
 For the T2 this allows you to connect a MIDI fader controller to give you real playback faders.